jenskohler/kubernetes-helm-tutorial/README.md

 minikube service --url customer-service
 ```

+The service should now be accessible via the URL and the Port that the previous command prints out.
 If the service is not accessible (mostly caused by a minikube bug) the service can be tested inside the
 pod the service runs in: